Skip to content Skip to footer

 [[ sh /n ][ Assesssing Risks & Controlling Hazards ]]

-A hazard is anything on the construction site that could cause an accident or contribute to an accident occurring.
+hazard is anything on the construction site that could cause an accident or contribute to an accident occurring.

 Risk is the degree of probability that an accident could occur on the construction site because a certain hazard exists.